bootdotdev/blog/content/misc/qvault-full-stack-architecture-example.md

 ## The app's front-end - Vue.js SPA on Netlify

 All the coding courses and projects on boot.dev exist within a Vue.js web app.
 I'm currently running the front-end as a [single page app](https://en.wikipedia.org/wiki/Single-page_application) hosted on Netlify.
-I ended up choosing Netlify over Github Pages because Netlify has some server-side-rendering built-in that gives me an SEO boost.
+I ended up choosing Netlify over GitHub Pages because Netlify has some server-side-rendering built-in that gives me an SEO boost.

 One thing that you might be wondering is how does the code you write within a boot.dev course get executed?
 Well, I actually think I'm the only educational site taking this unique approach, but it actually runs in your own browser.
 I spin up a [web worker](/golang/running-go-in-the-browser-wasm-web-workers/) that executes your JavaScript code, or if it's a different language, it [compiles to Web Assembly](/golang/running-go-in-the-browser-with-web-assembly-wasm/) first.